daniel-hauke/Tutorial-Code-Modelling-Abnormal-Beliefs/README.md

-MATLAB code accompanying the Modeling Abnormal Beliefs tutorial
+MATLAB code accompanying the "Modeling Abnormal Beliefs" tutorial
 ===============
 This code runs on MATLAB R2020a.
+Please, make sure that you have Matlab up and running.

 Getting Started
 ---------------